Hutchoice68/NLP-Project_CHATBOT/Readme.txt

+# LINE-Bot-PythonDev

+## What is LINE Messaging API
 1. A user sends a message to a LINE Official Account.
 2. The LINE Platform sends a webhook event to the webhook URL of the bot server.
 3. The bot server checks the webhook event and responds to the user through the LINE Platform. *(with your coding/logic)*